Acker Rock L.O.

 First glimpse of Garwood

 Our alarms were set for 6AM and we were on the road as early as possible.
 We headed down the I-5 corridor once more, but this time cut over on HWY-58 to meet up with HWY-97.
-We gave a quick wave to Odell Butte L.O. and Walker Mountain L.O. as we drove past their marked highway turn offs.
+We gave a quick wave to Odell Butte L.O. and Walker Mountain L.O. (post) as we drove past their marked highway turn offs.
 After a quick refuel in our now frequented stop in Chemult, we turned on to HWY-138 towards Crater and Diamond Lake.
 We passed the north entrance to Crater Lake NP and stayed on HWY-138 until we reached the turn for HWY-230 off to the left.
-I have been through this area a few times now on various different trips through out the years.
-We were also familiar with the route due to an unsuccessful attempt of Garwood during our visit to Cinnamon Butte last December.
+I have been through this area a few times now on various different trips throughout the years.
+We were also familiar with the route due to an unsuccessful attempt of Garwood during our visit to Cinnamon Butte (post) last December.
 From HWY-230, we turned right at the access for Three Lakes Sno-Park.
 We continued straight to stay on NF-3703 until we reached the turn off for NF-370 spur.
 There were minimal potholes and ruts to avoid along the NF-3703 road.
 We didn’t even have to attempt a drive up the NF-370 spur to see it wasn’t a drive-able road.
 There were large ruts and rocks embedded in it that were not low-clearance compatible.
 The road is marked but the sign is sun-bleached and indecipherable.
 It is best identified by its terrible condition and a ski post marked with the number 36.
 We parked in a pull out just past the road.
 It was already noon by the time we got there, so we decided to have lunch in the comforts of our air conditioned car instead of the summit.
 While we were hiding out in the car, an ATV came brapping by and waited at the NF-370 junction.
 At first, we were confused on what they were doing or thought maybe they stopped because they were confused by what we were doing.
 But then, another ATV followed which triggered the first one to head up the road.
 When the second ATV reached the junction it proceeded to wait as well.
 The same thing continued to repeat itself until 8 ATVs had turned up the NF-370 spur.
 We weren’t too keen on starting a road walk that we knew would end in us being dusted up and decided to wait.
 The road eventually just dead ends and they would have to come back down.
 Luckily, we didn’t have to wait long and their brapping continued on to somewhere else.

 Start of Connector Trail